simonmichael/hledger/MANUAL.markdown

 *Not available on microsoft windows, except possibly via cygwin.*

 The vty command starts a simple curses-style (full-screen, text) user interface, which allows interactive navigation of the print/register/balance reports.
-This lets you browse around your numbers and get quick insights with less typing.
+This lets you browse around and explore your numbers quickly with less typing.

 Examples: